stefandotl/frontend-to-backend-connection-springboot/README.md

 To get started with this project, follow these steps:

-    Open the src/main/resources/static/index.html file in your text editor.
+    1. Open the src/main/resources/static/index.html file in your text editor.
-    To start the Tomcat server, execute the following command: mvn spring-boot:run
+    2. Start the Tomcat server by executing the following command: mvn spring-boot:run

 That's it!
 Now can see the data in the index.html file.
 The data is received from the server running at http://localhost:8080.